emre2345/Agartha-back/README.md

 # Agartha-back
-Private repo for the app we are doing for the company called Agartha
+Private repo for the app we are doing for a company called Agartha

+This is the back end of the app

+This will be a Kotlin & Maven project